 Disclosure: This page may contain affiliate links.
 If you purchase something using those links, we may receive a commission, but it will not cost you anything extra.

-When I started hosting my domains in 2013, cloud computing was not as buzzy as today.
+When I started to create websites in 2013, cloud computing was not as buzzy as today.

 It was still there but a normal customer had only three types of web hosting to worry about: